We will send you an email to reset your password.

 What is a duvet cover?

 Duvet covers can simply be understood as a cover to protect your duvet.
-A duvet cover is simply an outer layer for you duvet/ comforter just as pillows cases are to your pillows.
+A duvet cover is simply an outer layer for your duvet/ comforter just as pillows cases are to your pillows.
 Since duvets and comforters are bulky and expensive, it can be hard to clean them on a regular basis.
 The duvet covers help give an added layer of protection to keep your comforter from getting dirty.
 These covers not only protect your quilt but also can help give your room a fresher new look, as they are easy to change and replace than the whole quilt/ duvet itself.
 A well-fitted duvet cover is very important as it might determine if you are able to get a good sleep.
 This is when you may also want to look at purchasing a duvet cover with insert ties.

 Pros and Cons of a duvet?

-Pros: Duvets are easy to care for since they are literally a bag of fluffed materials which are shoved in a duvet cover.
+Pros: Duvets are easy to care for since they are literally a bag of fluffed materials that are shoved in a duvet cover.
 You can always take the cover off and simply wash it!
 I know what’s coming to your mind…..Yes! you can always buy a new colorful cover for it and enhance the look of your room.
 Isn’t that just great!!
 I’m already excited!!

 Another advantage of this is that depending on the fill, you can always opt for a cheap version of a duvet, such as a synthetic fiber-filled polyester duvet.